 In the example project there are base.in and test.in requirements files:

 - test.in compiles to test.txt

-I want the test requirements added to the base requirements without changing the versions of the packages compiled for base.
-Therefore I set test.in to -r require the base.txt compiled requirements:
+I want the test requirements to be compiled to respect the versions of the base packages so that they can be installed without disrupting those selected versions.
+Therefore I set test.in to be constrained by the base.txt compiled requirements with -c:

 Use a Makefile for common tasks

 On each project that has multiple requirements files, I use a Makefile and place it in the requirements folder.

 .PHONY: all check clean objects = $(wildcard *.in) outputs := $(objects:.in=.txt) all: $(outputs) %.txt: %.in pip-compile -v --output-file $@ $< test.txt: base.txt check: @which pip-compile > /dev/null clean: check - rm *.txt

 Here is [a similar] file in a current project.